-The Culture in the Schools program has two components:
+The Culture in the Schools program has four components:

 - Cultural Workshops at School

-This component makes it possible for cultural resources (artists, writers and cultural organizations) to come into the classroom and share their creative process with the students in a workshop.
+This component helps bring artists, writers and cultural organizations into the schools to share their creative processes with students in a workshop setting.

 - Schools Host an Artist or Writer

-This component allows students to participate, for an extended period of 4 to 12 weeks, in a project involving artistic exploration and offers professional artists or writers the opportunity to spend time in the school environment and to find inspiration there for their own creative pursuits.
+This component allows students to participate, for a period of 4 to 12 weeks, in an ongoing project involving artistic exploration.
+It also offers professional artists and writers the opportunity to spend time in a school environment and to find inspiration there for their own creative pursuits.

 - ensure that the cultural dimension is integrated into classroom and school activities in accordance with the Québec Education Program